Achievable logoAchievable logo

 • Using u-substitution on indefinite and definite integrals

-u-substitution is essentially the reverse chain rule - use this when one part of the function is inside another, and its derivative (or something close to the derivative) is also present.
-By temporarily using a new variable and simplifying the integral, integration rules can be applied more easily.
+u-substitution is essentially the reverse chain rule.
+You use it when one function is nested inside another, and the derivative of the inner function (or something close to it) also appears in the integrand.
+By temporarily switching to a new variable, you can simplify the integral and apply basic integration rules more directly.

 Steps for u-substitution